When I think relaxation, I think vacation. However, taking a vacation whenever one feels tired or stressed is neither

 The word, “wanderlust” is very popular right now, as the millennial generation has shown itself to be quite nomadic.
 “Wanderlust” tattoos are everywhere, and almost all personal bios include the phrase, “love to travel,” “can’t stay in one place,” “#restless,” etc. But for those of us who do love to #travel but have no #money, our wanderlust perspectives may need to be altered a tad.

-I read a fantastic article on “The Lala,” a website actually founded by two Boilermakers, (Boiler Up!) and author Sophie Longest explained that today, we tend to be so focused on being elsewhere that we can’t appreciate where we are.
+I read a fantastic article on “The Lala,” a website actually founded by two Boilermakers–Boiler Up!–that had some helpful insights.
+Writer Sophie Longest explained that today, we tend to be so focused on being elsewhere that we can’t appreciate where we are.
 Wanderlust, she says, is actually hurting us.

 Lust.
 An uncontrollable desire to be anywhere but here.
 Our generation is so obsessed with getting out, we don’t know how to be happy where we are. – Longest

-Yes. wanting to experience other cultures is great.
-Traveling is, in no way, a bad thing.
-Unless you skipping town after a bank job, that is.
+Yes, wanting to experience other cultures is wonderful.
+Traveling isn’t a bad thing–unless you’re skipping town after a bank job, that is.
 However, the millennial generation’s growing obsession with “seeing everything” is making us restless and unable to see what we have.

 Instead of bemoaning the fact that you aren’t able to escape on vacation somewhere, embrace the fact that you can find incredible things closer to home.
 You don’t have to be “x” amount of miles away to experience wanderlust.
 Go explore, go wander.
 Go find something new about the area in which you live.

 Yesterday I did just that.
 I grabbed my phone and I simply drove around Battle Ground, where I grew up.
 I decided to document the exploration, looking at memorials from the Battle of Tippecanoe, which occurred there: a sweet, but slightly haunting little church; and gravestones belonging to individuals from the 19th century.
 Check out the video below and consider taking one yourself.
-It’s a lot of fun and a nice way to document you place of residence or hometown.
+It’s a lot of fun and a nice way to document your discoveries.